How to Automatically Create Real Estate Listing Videos

 5. Optional: Auto-post the listing videos using Zapier

 Log in to your Zapier account or sign up for a free account first.
-From your dashboard, click the + Create Zap button.
-Choose Creatomate as the trigger app and select the New Render event.
-Then, click Continue:
+From your dashboard, click the + Create button and choose Zaps:

 Now, we have to choose our account.
 We have to sign in with our project's API key.
 You can find it under Project Settings in your account.
-Copy and paste it, then click Yes, Continue.
-When your account is selected, click Continue:

 Add action: Upload Video in YouTube